 Laparoscopic colpopexy is a minimally invasive surgical technique to treat pelvic organ prolapse, which is when the vagina and the surrounding organs lose their support and fall from their normal positions.
 It provides a safe and durable method for reconstruction of the pelvic floor and its contents without the need for a large abdominal incision.
 The goal of laparoscopic colpopexy is to re-suspend the vagina and associated pelvic organs through the key-hole incisions.
 In certain circumstances, a simultaneous hysterectomy, bladder suspension, or rectocele repair may be required, all of which can be accomplished through a vaginal approach.

-- Q How do medications treat pelvic organ prolapse?
+- Q How does surgery treat pelvic organ prolapse?

-- Q What are the risks of laparoscopic colpopexy surgery?
+- Q Is constipation usual with laparoscopic colpopexy surgery?

 - Q When are pessaries appropriate for women with pelvic organ prolapse?